amccarthy1813/game-component/README.md

 # game-component
 As part of the capstone for my degree, I collaborated on a project with two other team members to create a fully browser based game.
-With some experience writing Javascript and using the three.js source code, I was able to contribute the game needed for the project.
-While my teammates were able to focus on the rest of the backend, I could focus on writing this script.
+With some experience writing Javascript and using the three.js library, I was able to contribute the game needed for the project.
+While my teammates were able to focus on the rest of the backend, I could focus on writing the script and CSS in MIBGa_Game.html.

 # MIBGa_Game.html
 I faced a number of challenges creating the game, especially when sending the score data asynchronously to the server.
 What I wanted to have happen is: